 'ENSEMBLE was initiated in collaboration with the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response at the U.S. Department of Health and Human Services (HHS) under Other Transaction Agreement HHSO100201700018C, and the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH) at HHS.'

-For more information on Johnson & Johnson’s Janssen COVID-19 approach to combatting the pandemic, JnJ.com.
+For more information on Johnson & Johnson’s Janssen COVID-19 approach to combatting the pandemic, visit JnJ.com.
 Learn more at Janssen.com.

 Janssen COVID-19 Vaccine (Ad26.COV2-S) Distribution Agreements

-J&J announced the European Commission (EC), acting on behalf of the European Union (EU) the Member States, has approved an Advance Purchase Agreement in which the Janssen Pharmaceutical Companies will supply 200 million doses of its COVID-19 vaccine candidate to the EU Member States following approval or authorization from regulators.
+J&J announced the European Commission (EC), acting on behalf of the European Union (EU) Member States, has approved an Advance Purchase Agreement in which the Janssen Pharmaceutical Companies will supply 200 million doses of its COVID-19 vaccine candidate to the EU Member States following approval or authorization from regulators.
 The EU Member States also have the option to secure up to 200 million additional doses.

 Janssen COVID-19 Vaccine (Ad26.COV2-S) Indication